-The M.S. program in Exercise Science is supported with well-equipped research facilities, including three-dimensional video capabilities, electromyography, and force platforms, as well as equipment for measurement of cardiopulmonary function, bone mineral density, body composition, functional muscular capacity, blood lactate, and motor unit discharge.
-There are opportunities for student research involvements in the Ice Skating Science and Development Center and the Orthopedic and Biomechanical Engineering Center of the A.I. duPont Institute.
+The MS program in Exercise Science is supported with well-equipped research facilities, including three-dimensional video capabilities, electromyography, and force platforms, as well as equipment for measurement of cardiopulmonary function, bone mineral density, body composition, functional muscular capacity, blood lactate, and motor unit discharge.
+Graduate students in this program are expected to participate in ongoing faculty-directed research programs.